The Future of Work and Automation: A Comprehensive Analysis

 cybersecurity,

-• Social protection policies: These include policies that can provide income security and social services to workers and their families in the face of automation.
+and data governance. - Social protection policies: These include policies that can provide income security and social services to workers and their families in the face of automation.
 Examples are social insurance policies such as pensions,

 health insurance,